Scifabric/scifabric.github.io/blog/_posts/2016-09-14-Global-Fishing-Watch.md

 “To manage effectively, we require good data.
 GFW provides a tool that we can use to better manage the world’s oceans.
  Ensuring the long-term sustainability of our oceans is a critical global priority.”

 Interested?
-What to help?
-Check out [Global Fishing Watch](http://globalfishingwatch.org/).
+Want to help?
+Check out [Global Fishing Watch's brand new interactive website](http://globalfishingwatch.org/).